gspteck/TicketPool/README.md

 ## Other

+Support us by buying awsome merch on our [Teespring page](https://teespring.com/it/stores/gspteck-2).

 Having problems with the code?
 Any suggestions for improvements or ideas for future projects?
 Please go to our "contact" page on our [website](https://gspteck.wixsite.com/gspteck/) and send us a message.
 We will review it and try our best to fix the code.